agaveplatform/python-api-starter/README.md

 * errors.py - exception classes raised by agaveflask.
 * store.py - python bindings for persistence.
 * utils.py - general request/response utilities.

+It relies on a configuration file for the service.
+Create a file called service.conf in one of `/`, `/etc`, or `$pwd`.
+See service.conf.ex in this repository for settings used by this library.